Milkyway-at-home/milkywayathome_client/README.md

 Nbody
 --------------------------------------------------------------------------------
 - Simulations are described with Lua input files which can be used to produce an arbitrary initial configuration of particles.

+- Number of particles can be indicated in the Lua input file as a total number of bodies where half will be baryons and half will be dark matter particles or as the total number of bodies with the number of baryons as an extra parameter

 - Various options are available for applying external potentials to a system.